Do you ship to PO boxes? Yes. We ship to any address to which Canada Post delivers.

 What is the warranty on your products?
 Range Rabbit does not limit the warranty period.
 If at any time you think your target, stand, or accessory did not perform the way you expected, we will repair or replace it.
 Our customers understand that anything on a shooting range can be damaged, and eventually it will break or wear out.
 If you believe the product let you down, we'll take responsibility for it.
 Depending on the circumstances, the customer will likely bear some or all of the shipping charges; we're nice, but not toooo nice :-).

 What forms of payment do you accept?
-Online, we take Visa, MasterCard, PayPal, and ApplePay.
-You can choose to check out directly with PayPal.
-Finally, you can choose COD, and send us an EMT (Interac E-Transfer), or pay cash if we meet in person.
+Visa, MasterCard, AmEx, PayPal, and ApplePay, or you can choose COD and send us an EMT (Interac E-Transfer).
+We also take cash if we meet in person.

 Where are you located?
 Close to Calgary, Alberta, Canada.

 Can I pick up my order in the Calgary area?
 Yes.
 Our workshop is near Calgary, so we can arrange to meet; we offer free delivery in Calgary and nearby areas.